amphp/http-client/README.md

 ###### Customized Request Message

-For more complex cases, Artax allows you to build and send an `Artax\Request` instance:
+For non-trivial requests Artax allows you to construct messages piece-by-piece.
+This example sets the request method to POST and assigns an entity body.
+HTTP veterans will notice that we don't bother to set a `Content-Length` or `Host` header.
+Aerys will automatically add/normalize missing headers for us so we don't need to worry about it.
+The only property that _MUST_ be assigned when sending an `Artax\Request` is the absolute *http://* or *https://* request URI:

 ```php
 <?php